neu-rah/ArduinoMenu/README.md

 Finally found a decent initialization schema so that we can drop the macros (maybe keep them for compatibility/porting)

-Target framework should not be limited to Arduino (essay on Linux went well)
+Target framework ~should not be~ _is not_ limited to Arduino (essay on Linux went well)

 Keep menu definitions platform agnostic as was on AM4, make them also framework agnostic.

-On version 4 we shifted the complexity to a central core, this makes IO drivers easier to implement an is more efficient when using multiple outputs, but makes an extremely heavy core with many if's and considering too many cases, we need to break this down.
+On version 4 we shifted the complexity to a central core, this makes IO drivers easier to implement and more efficient when using multiple outputs, but makes an extremely heavy core with many if's and considering too many cases, we need to break this down.
 Type level composition was the way.

 Avoid castings, macros and other bad style c++